jenny-chen/jenny-chen.github.io/src/essays/2021-04-04-making-japan.md

 This feature was the one that came with the most choices.
 There are a lot of different ways to display information visually and also lots of ways to store that information.
 Though not a designer, I nevertheless had to come up with a few different designs.

 The first one was to simulate a rotation of the image and show the information on its backside.
+It definitely would look cool; animations are all the rage these days, especially ones that simulate real life objects.
 I decided against this one as I wanted to keep the image on screen while showing the description so as to give the user context while they read.

 The second idea was to have the description come up next to the image, shifting the other images into a different alignment.
 I decided against this one as well.
 The shifting of the elements simply seemed too messy; I wanted to keep the gallery feeling of the images.

 The third (and final) idea was to use a modal.
 Modals are typically used to draw the user's full attention to a specific element or component.
 Usually I dislike modals for this reason, it interrupts whatever else was current happening, forcing the user to contend with whatever the modal is presenting.
 However, in this scenario, that's exactly what I wanted.
 I would be able to keep the photo up to provide context, not disrupt the alignment of the other photos and keep the user's full attention.

 Another component was made, a general one that would be hidden and filled depending on the photo clicked.